Postpartum Body Image and The “Bounce Back” Culture

 Recap on postpartum body image and the “bounce back” culture

-By starting with love and gratitude for your body, and then adding in small attainable goals, you CAN optimize your health and enjoy doing it!
+By starting with love and gratitude for your body, and then adding in small attainable goals, you CAN optimize your health, enjoy doing it and thrive in motherhood!

 If you have fitness goals, and you care about having a healthy body image for yourself and your children, then I highly recommend grabbing my Mom Bod guide.
 It’s a 30-day plan to ditch toxic diet culture, improve your body image, and optimize your health!